Skip to main content

 What’s Different Between Mini 3 & Mini 3 Pro?

-There are not many differences between these two drones.
-The Mini 3 lacks the obstacle avoidance sensors the Pro version has, while also having only Ocusync 2 instead of Ocusync 3.
+There are not many differences between these drones.
+The Mini 3 lacks the obstacle avoidance sensors the Pro versions have, while also having only Ocusync 2 instead of Ocusync 3.
 The latter means that the range on the Mini 3 is less.
 Because of the lack of obstacle avoidance sensors, the Mini 3 has a slightly better flight time.
 Both drones are compatible with the DJI RC and DJI RC Pro remote controllers and have the same image sensor (a 12mp 1/1.3 inch sensor).

 What I Like